squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 There are no longer any freezing points in the 3.x Roadmap.
 Instead, Point Releases are now made at regular intervals as determined by; a reasonable time since last point release, or a large number of features being added.

-All features must pass an auditing process for commit to HEAD, and any feature which has passed that process at time of release will be included in that release.
+All features must pass an auditing process for commit to 3.HEAD, and any feature which has passed that process at time of release will be included in that release.

 Features which have not reached completion or have failed the audit, are automatically delayed to the next Squid release.
 Which should not be an unreasonable delay given the new fast-track release plan.